hundredrabbits/thebook/north_pacific_logbook.md

 Devine is sleeping hard, and I am outside, steering still.
 The wind has settled into the north, it's easier to steer but I must be there to keep Pino on an easterly course.
 The sea is settled, the sky, cloudy, but I can see a clearing in the north that will likely catch up, bringing sun and a cloudless sky this afternoon.
 We had early oatmeal, as we were very hungry this morning.
 It was a cold night, had many layers on, but could not stay warm.

 ##### 0600
 Woke up to find Devine asleep on watch, Kindle in hand.
 He let me sleep longer but couldn't stay awake himself.
 Not a big deal, as Pino is not going very fast, although we were going southeast.
 I corrected the course and made coffee.
 We sat outside, talking about our readings.
-Devine disliked *The incredible tide* and its religious undertones, Miyazaki's *Future Boy Conan* is better.
+Devine disliked *The Incredible Tide* by Alexander Key due to its religious undertones and pessimistic worldview, Miyazaki's *Future Boy Conan* is better.
 I started reading *Solaris*, and I really like it so far.

 ##### 1000
 We woke up Calcifer, as it is time to charge the batteries.
 Since we are becalmed, it'll also provide some forwardness.
 We each had a short nap, we're both very tired today.
 Whenever we go nap we fall asleep almost instantly, and waking up is very, very difficult.
 It may be because in hectic times, we are more alert and don't allow our bodies and minds to fully relax.
 We've had many moments like this recently.